-- How is Alabama State doing at attracting and supporting students from all income levels?
+- How is Alabama State doing at supporting and attracting students from all income levels?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how Alabama State is supporting low-income students check the Financial Aid Page.
+Schools with higher than average racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Get a better idea of how Alabama State supports low-income students by visiting the Financial Aid Page.

 - Is Diversity Important to Alabama State?

-Get in touch with the school to find out what they are doing to stimulate diversity, and what student groups, clubs and associations are available that encourage diversified points of views on campus.
+Contact the school to learn about what they are doing to promote diversity, and what student clubs, groups and associations are present that encourage varied points of views on campus.